CarlErosa/CarlErosa/README.md

 # 👋 Hi, I'm Carl Erosa

-🚀 Passionate developer with a knack for crafting clean, high-performance web solutions.
+🚀 Passionate developer with a knack for crafting clean web solutions.
 🧠 Constantly learning and building tools that help solve real-world problems.

 ---